saket/telephoto/docs/zoomableimage/index.md

 ### Placeholders

-For images that are available in multiple resolutions, `telephoto` highly recommends using their lower resolutions as placeholders while their full quality equivalents are loaded in the background.
+If your images are available in multiple resolutions, `telephoto` highly recommends using their lower resolutions as placeholders while their full quality equivalents are loaded in the background.

 When combined with a cross-fade transition, `ZoomableImage` will smoothly swap out placeholders when their full quality versions are ready to be displayed.